KAJI - User Guide

 - KAJI does not allow duplicate of module names, therefore, if the existing module has the same name as the new module, you will get an error message.

-. - KAJI only allows creation of one module with the
+- KAJI only allows creation of one module with the addcommand.
+If you enter commandadd CS2113T CS2101will creates a module namedCS2113T CS2101, instead of two separated modules namedCS2113TandCS2101respectively.

 Example: